AussieKing/BeerAPI/README.md

 	Checking that the config of our controllers is configured ok for routing (`[Route]`, `[HttpGet]`, etc).

 Ask her if this what she meant, as the above would improve maintainability, and testing.

+	### NOTES

+We write test cases against Services, as this is where all the logic is.
+Pnly dealing with the interface allows for more flexibility.
+Every unit testing consists of Setup, Act, Verify (3 steps), Use test explores in VS.

+	### TODO:
+Write function in a service for the Story 1 to be satisfied, using the Beer list from my database.

+	#### USER STORY
+You are a developer in our e-commerce team.
+We are tasked to build the Shopping Trolley feature.
+The requirements given as a user stories as below.
+Your task is to design and develop this feature.
+You have the freedom to do it anyway you want and demonstrate, show us your strengths.
+Few suggestions are:

+a.
+Build one or more libraries or services
+b.
+Build one or more APIs / services
+c.
+Choose an appropriate hosting environment - this can be just running in your favorite IDE, containers in your local machines or hosted in your favourite cloud environment
+d.
+Optionally build a single page app or a web front end
+e.
+Optionally deploy your application with build pipelines
+f.
+Optionally build dashboards to monitor your services and application

+Like true agile teams, we prioritise and build our features in small iterations.
+The user stories build up to provide richer experience with each adding some enhancements.

+We care a lot about clean design, clean code, good tests and continuous delivery practices.
+Demonstrate your strengths in these aspects.

+	#### Trolley Use Cases:
+User Story 1:
+As a customer I want to add / remove items to the trolley so that I can purchase the drinks I want.

+	#### Acceptance Criteria:
+1. Customers can add the same item more than once.
+For MVP, there is no upper limit on the number of items or quantity they add
+2. When customer adds an item to the trolley, they can see the count of items incremented.
+	a.
+Given customer has no item in the trolley
+	b.
+When they add the first item
+	c.
+Then the trolley count shows 1
+3. When Customer removes item from the trolley, the count of items is decremented
+	a.
+Given customer has 1 item in the trolley
+	b.
+When they remove that item from the trolley
+	c.
+Then the trolley count shows

+			#### Pseudocoding:
+- Initialize an empty list of `TrolleyItems` (class TrolleyService)
+- Create a function to <find> the TrolleyItem in the list via the beerId -> if found, increment its quantity -> else, create a new TrolleyItem with the beerId and qty (=1) -> add the TrolleyItem in the list.
+- Create another function to <remove> the TrolleyItem in the list via the beerId -> if found, decrement its quantity -> else (if qty is 0), remove the TrolleyItem from the list.
+- Create a function to add up the qty of all TrolleyItems in the list -> return a total count

+I'll basically have a `Trolley` that can hold multiple `TrolleyItems`, which will have quantities and different beers.
+The logic will be handled by `TrolleyService`, to add/remove beers, and display the item count.
+I'll use Dependency Injection in services (`TrolleyService` and `IBeerRepository`), which will be registered in the DI container (for ease of use / injections).
+I won't need a model for beers as I already have one, but I will need a new model for the `TrolleyItem` and `Trolley` I'll then need to create a new Service to manage the trolley logic above.
+Then, I'll have to register the Trolley Service in Program.cs.
+By doing this, I will have the ability to test the logic in the Services, whilst decoupling it from the Controllers (which, instead, will just do the routing and the requests handling)